piri-p/piri-p.github.io/content/posts/argilla.md

 tags: [""]
 ---

-is open-source data annotation platform.
+is an open-source data annotation platform.
 It can be used for use cases like collecting annotated data for training our own Encoder model or tweaking LLM judge prompt.
 * Article relevance classification
 * Query-passage relevance classification